Our take on the issue

 In Nigeria, we’ve made accountability ‘real’ by creating State Led Accountability Mechanisms (SLAMs).
 State governments use SLAMS as an opportunity for transparency, by enabling civil society to actively participate in the monitoring and planning of health services.
 Media partners are key members of the SLAM – they ensure health data and decisions are reported widely in newspapers and local radio.

 In Sierra Leone, Nigeria, Malawi and Tanzania, we support health managers to develop scorecards for tracking the performance of the health system.
 These scorecards are also used by communities to hold leaders to account for the quality and reach of health services and to influence decision-making.

-Building the capacity of civil society to participate at all stages of health planning and budgeting processes - consultation, decision making, dissemination and review – is a core part of our Theory of Change.
+In Kenya, we’re building the capacity of civil society in Nairobi and Bungoma county to participate at all stages of health planning and budgeting processes – consultation, decision making, dissemination and review.

 Director of Planning